 ‘Sunset in St. Tropez’ by Danielle Steel

 Sunset in St. Tropez is a novel by the bestselling author Danielle Steel, published by Dell Publishing, The book is Steel’s fifty-fifth best selling novel.
 The plot follows the friendship between three couples, who have been friends all their lives.
 However, when they go on holiday together to St. Tropez, in the summer, they discover untold secrets and revelations concerning one another.
 It is a heart warming tale of friendship, love and life.
+A book like this one cannot be skipped from your list of books to read this summer.

 ‘The Ministry of Utmost Happiness’ by Arundhati Roy